 If you want less than 12 ounces, we recommend using the AeroPress which can make about 6-7 oz of coffee.
 It is easy to use and has great results and also easy to travel with or bring to the office.
 It makes some of the best tasting coffee, but the brew size can be limiting.
 The AeroPress comes with paper filters, but can also be used with metal filters.

-For about 12-14 ounces, try the Clever Dripper, this is also an immersion brewer with a filter that is easy to use and makes great coffee.
+For about 12-14 ounces, try the Hario Switch, this is also an immersion brewer with a filter that is easy to use and makes great coffee.
 It combines the best of a French Press and filter coffee, I find the coffee to be somewhat muted using this method compared to an AeroPress.
 You can also use this brewer for pour over coffee.

 Pour over is a great method that can make up to about 27 ounces of coffee for two full mugs.
 This is the method I use most mornings and requires some more attention, but I believe it has the best results if done correctly.
 Most people use paper filters with this method, but you can also find reusable metal and cloth filters.